-All businesses have to keep adequate records of their transactions from day to day - income and expenditure, receipts and payments.
-These records are needed in order to prepare accurate reports of profit and loss, which must be submitted to HMRC.
+All businesses have to keep adequate records of their day-to-day transactions, including all receipts and payments, in order to prepare accurate reports of annual profit and loss for submission to HMRC.

-A sole trader includes his profit/loss report on the self-employment pages of the Income Tax return.
+A sole trader includes his profit/loss report on the self employment section of the Income Tax return.
 A partnership or LLP has to file its own separate tax return, in addition to the partners including their shares of profit on their own tax returns.
-A company or LLP has to file accounts with Companies House (nine months after the accounting date for a private company) and a company must file an electronic Corporation Tax return with HMRC (12 months after the accounting date).
+A company or LLP has to file accounts with Companies House (nine months after the accounting period end).
+A company must also file an electronic Corporation Tax return with HMRC within 12 months of its accounting year end.